Registered users have the ability to access exclusive content and features for logged in users only. Join our community in one click.

 In addition, the identity of both the Whistleblower, as well as any third party mentioned, are protected.
 It also applies to relatives, dependents, or spouses of any of these people.

-The reporting persons are protected from dismissal, degradation and other discrimination as well as retaliation actions (by example: Suspension, termination of contract, dismissal or equivalent measures …).
+The reporting persons are protected from dismissal, degradation, and other discrimination as well as retaliation actions (by example: suspension, termination of contract, dismissal or equivalent measures …).

 Please note that you may remain anonymous when sending a report.